Monday, February 22, 2010

 Some of the favorites include Tom Carter (from Charalambides), who takes his guitar and stretches it into a slowly slithering raga like buzz, local boy Robert Horton, who offers up a tangled cacophony of detuned strum and damaged jangle, Finnish troubador Keijo who unfurls a very exotic sounding folk jam that is equal parts old scratchy blues and some exotic snake charmer music, Armpit who take a simple strum and a mumbled vocal, and wrap them in thick swaths of distorted electric guitar and dense spacerock FX, The North Sea, who offer up the most straight ahead piece, a dreamy rambling melancholy Appalachia, as well as Sindre Bjerga and Mike Tamburo.
 The new names here: Andy And Michael Futreal, Don Bosco, Amigo Result, Ville Moskiitto, Stephen Lewis and Mark Dagley offer up their own varied takes on the steel string, from dark and languorous bluesy buzz, to super abstract sine wave wrapped shimmer and strum, to murky percussive fingerpicked tangle to gorgeously languid near ambient folk drift and beyond.

 Another amazing collection of guitarists on the periphery, and a beautiful introduction to some new names we definitely want to hear more from."
+(From the Aquarius Records website)

 "Excellent compilation of, yep, acoustic guitar music from some sort of international and underground weird folk scene or another.
 Mostly solo playing, but there are a couple duo tracks.
 Tom Carter, Robert Horton, Keijo, Mike Tamburo, The North Sea, Sindre Bjerga, Armpit, and those are just the names I've heard of before.
 The other six acts on here are even more obscure than that, but the whole album is great, a continuous instrumental vibe somewhere between ancient folk lament, hopped-up mountain music, and total modern noise.
 I like it because for acoustic music it's pretty weird, and sometimes a little crazy, but it never tries too hard to be either.
 I still don't know who does which tracks because I always just get stuck listening before I get around to checking out the credits."
 (From Blastitude)